 We’re about encouraging extraordinary learning with and about technology and in these uncertain and unprecedented times we want to encourage teachers and learners alike to be adventurous and creative in the interest of education flourishing.

 We want all to stay safe and secure so please make sure that if you use any platforms or tools whether new or old that they comply with safeguarding guidance (please see our overview here) and that if they store pupil data in any way (whether pupil logins, images or video, or other data) they are school sanctioned, even if you are the individual teacher signing up.
-If necessary, you should also ensure that your Data Protection Officer has signed or put in place a data processing agreement with any third party acting as a data processor on behalf of the school (all reputable services will be able to comply with GDPR).
+If necessary, you should also ensure that your Data Protection Officer has signed or put in place a data processing agreement with any third party acting as a data processor on behalf of the school (all reputable services will be able to comply with the Data Protection act 2018 and GDPR).

 Here you will find our essential guide plus resources and links for both schools and parents: